Codecademy/docs/content/rust/concepts/collections/collections.md

 ---
 Title: 'Collections'
-Description: 'A collaction refers to data structures that can store multiple values.'
+Description: 'A collection refers to data structures that can store multiple values.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'